 AHUs manage air flow and temperature to meet heating, cooling, and ventilation demands.
-Air flow is typically constant, and the heating or cooling coils are opened or closed to meet a specified discharge air temperature.
-A two-speed motor or a VFD may be installed to allow for a reduction in air flow during unoccupied periods.
-In a VAV system, the AHU flow is modulated by a VFD on the fan motor based on the number of VAV boxes calling for air flow.
+For a constant flow system, air flow is typically set to be constant, and heating or cooling coils are set to provide a specified discharge temperature for the supply air.
+Installation of a VFD allows for a reduction in air flow during unoccupied periods.
 Return fans are synchronized with supply fans to provide enough return pressure to maintain air flow through the AHU.

-AHU systems are operated year-round, though operating rules differ between heating and cooling season.
+AHU systems are operated year-round, although operating rules differ between heating and cooling seasons.
 Ventilation requires a minimum air flow rate during occupied periods.
 If heating and cooling is not needed, the AHU could be shut down completely during unoccupied periods, provided the system has the capacity to re-establish desired indoor air temperatures after being turned off.